Jasonzzzz28/Transformer-QA/README.md

 - Experienced Developer: "How do I fine-tune a Trainer with FSDP?"
 "What are the expected input formats for pipeline?"

 - Researcher: "What are the key differences between BERT and RoBERTa?"
 "How does the attention mechanism work in Longformer?"

+- Transformer Enthusiast: "Which Transformer is stronger: Optimus Prime or Megatron?"

 **Close the Loop**